abilia/system_settings_editor/README.md

 To add a new language, add the language code to the header row in lib/i18n/translations.csv

 You can also run
-> flutter packages pub run build_runner watch to auto generate the lib/i18n/translations.dart when changing lib/i18n/translations.csv
+> flutter packages pub run build_runner watch --delete-conflicting-outputs to auto generate the lib/i18n/translations.dart when changing lib/i18n/translations.csv